25prabhu10/notes/docs/Languages/C-Sharp/C-Sharp.md

 ## Pre-Processing Directives

-C# doesn't have a full pre-processing stage like C, it has limited pre-processor directives.
+C# doesn't have a full pre-processing stage like C, it has limited pre-processor directives

 ### Compilation Symbols